avivasolutionsnl/Nyxie/README.md

 #### $ discount on every N-th qualifying product

-Will apply a percentage discount to a certain number of products when a cartain number of those products have been added to the cart.
+Will apply a fixed amount discount to a number of products in a category, when a specified amount of products from that category have been added to the cart.

 When a benefit is added to a promotion, the following action will be available in the list: